 The word ‘coincide’ means that it happens at the same time.
-In Mathematics, the coincident is defined as the lines that lie upon each other.
+In Mathematics, coincidence is defined as the lines that lie upon each other.
 It is placed in such a way that when we look at them, they appear to be a single line, instead of double or multiple lines.

-If we see the given below diagram of coincident lines, it appears as a single line, but in actual we have drawn two different lines here.
+If we see the given below diagram of coincident lines, it appears as a single line, but in reality, we have drawn two different lines here.
 First, we drew a line of purple colour and then on top of it drew another line which is of black colour.

 Coincident Lines Equation